A mathematical theory of topological invariants of quantum lattice systems: The site of fuzzy semilinear sets

 \subsection{Semilinear sets and their thickenings}

+The results of Sections \ref{sec:symmetries} and \ref{sec:locality} suggest that we should look for a pre-ordered set of subsets of $\RR^n$ with the following two properties.
+First, $U\leq V$ whenever there exists $r\geq 0$ such that $U\subseteq V^r$.
+Second, for every two elements $U,V$ there should exist $r\geq 0$ such that $U^r$ and $V^r$ are transverse.
+The simplest choice is the set whose elements are finite unions of polyhedra, or equivalently, closed semilinear sets in $\RR^n$.

-A semilinear set in $\RR^n$ is a subset of $\RR^n$ which can be defined by a finite number of linear equalities and strict linear inequalities \cite{tametopology}.
-More precisely, a basic semilinear set in $\RR^n$ is an intersection of a finite number of hyperplanes and open half-spaces, and a semilinear set is a finite union of basic semilinear sets \cite{tametopology}.
-The set of semilinear subsets of $\RR^n$ will be denoted $\cS_n$.
+\begin{definition} A semilinear set in $\RR^n$ is a subset of $\RR^n$ which can be defined by means of a finite number of linear equalities and strict linear inequalities.
+More precisely, a basic semilinear set in $\RR^n$ is an intersection of a finite number of hyperplanes and open half-spaces, and a semilinear set is a finite union of basic semilinear sets \cite{tametopology}. \end{definition} The set of semilinear sets of $\RR^n$ will be denoted $\cS_n$.
 Projections $\RR^m\times\RR^n\ra\RR^m$ map $\cS_{m+n}$ to $\cS_m$ \cite{tametopology}.

-A map $\RR^n\ra\RR^m$ is called semilinear iff its graph is a semilinear subset of $\RR^{m+n}$.
-A composition of two semilinear maps is a semilinear map \cite{tametopology}.
+A map $\RR^n\ra\RR^m$ is called semilinear iff its graph is a semilinear set of $\RR^{m+n}$.
+The composition of two semilinear maps is a semilinear map \cite{tametopology}.